This gentle unscented lotion is perfect for those with sensitive skin.

-If you don’t have the oil and/or butter on hand, or prefer something different, you can substitute another oil (like sunflower, olive, sweet almond or apricot kernel) and butter (like shea or mango).
+If you don’t have the oil and/or butter on hand, or prefer something different, you can substitute another oil (like sunflower, olive, sweet almond or apricot kernel) and/or butter (like shea or mango).

-If you don’t want to use emulsifying wax, you can still adapt the same idea of infusing oil and incorporating it into an existing beeswax-based cream recipe (like THIS ONE or THIS ONE), but don’t try to directly substitute beeswax for the emulsifying wax in this particular recipe.
+If you don’t want to use emulsifying wax, you can still adapt the same idea of infusing oil and incorporating it into an existing beeswax-based cream recipe (like this Aloe Rose Anti-Aging Skin Cream or Rose Face & Body Cream Recipe), but don’t try to directly substitute beeswax for the emulsifying wax in this particular recipe.
 It won’t work, because beeswax requires a much higher oil to water ratio to prevent separation issues, which is why beeswax-based lotions and creams are richer and heavier.

 Herbal Infused Oil

 To make this lotion, you’ll first need to create an infused oil.

 Combine 1 teaspoon (or a pinch) each of dried chamomile flowers, elder flowers and marshmallow root in a small canning or other heatproof jar.

 I use herbs grown from my garden or purchased from Mountain Rose Herbs.

 Pour around 1/4 cup (60 ml) avocado oil over the herbs.
 If needed, add a little more, to make sure that the herbs are fully covered with oil.

 At this point, you can infuse the slow way (my favorite method), or if you’re in a hurry, the quicker way.